jeantetlorene/Lemurs_TransferLearning/README.md

 [7]: Centre ValBio, Ranomafana, Madagascar
 [8]: Hunter College of the City University of New York, Department of Anthropology, New York, USA

 # Purpose of the project

+# Demo

+A quick 3 minute demo is available here on <a href="[https://www.w3schools.com](https://colab.research.google.com/drive/1G_zicIHNTrBJuiXJYsKqRMWktazdX3vx?usp=sharing)">Google Colab demo</a>.
+The script applies the model to one audio file and generated predictions.
+The audio file and predictions can be loaded into Sonic Visualiser to that the predictions can easily be verified.

 # Description of the codes
 #### Pre-processing of the data